 James Mond, M.D., Ph.D.

 Chief Scientific and Medical Officer

-Dr. Mond joined ADMA as Chief Scientific and Medical Officer in July 2012.
+Dr. Mond joined ADMA as EVP, Chief Scientific and Medical Officer in July 2012.
 Dr. Mond was most recently Chief Scientific Officer and Executive Vice President at Biosynexus, where he was responsible for the preclinical and clinical development of three drug candidates from December 1999 through June 2011.
-Biosynexus engaged in immunological and non-immunologic approaches to treat or prevent staphylococcus infections.
+Biosynexus engaged in immunological and non-immunologic approaches to treat and prevent staphylococcus infections.
 Dr. Mond also functioned as its Chief Medical Officer and had involvement with the U.S. Food and Drug Administration in designing clinical studies.
-While at Biosynexus Dr. Mond served as Chief Medical Officer for a Phase III clinical trial that was run in 93 neonatal intensive care units in Europe and North America.
+While at Biosynexus, Dr. Mond served as Chief Medical Officer for a Phase III clinical trial that was run in 93 neonatal intensive care units in Europe and North America.
 Prior to that time, he was professor of Medicine, Rheumatology and Immunology at the Uniformed Services University of the Health Sciences in Bethesda, Maryland, actively practicing internal medicine, rheumatology and teaching medical students.
-Dr. Mond’s lab invented a vaccine technology that was licensed to GlaxoSmithKline and is currently the basis of a number of pediatric vaccines that are commercialized around the world.
-Dr. Mond also led the laboratory of Immunology at the University and authored 168 papers published in peer reviewed scientific journals and 20 invited articles and book chapters.
+Dr. Mond's laboratory invented a vaccine technology that was licensed to GlaxoSmithKline and is currently the basis of a number of pediatric vaccines that are commercialized globally.
+Dr. Mond also led the laboratory of Immunology at the Uniformed Services University of the Health Sciences and authored 168 papers published in peer reviewed scientific journals and 20 invited articles and book chapters.
 He has over 20 issued patents in the area of vaccines.